 Macular Degeneration

 The macula is a part of the retina in the back of the eye that is responsible for our reading or central vision.
-It is the most sensitive area of the retina and is critical to our day-time color vision.
-Age-related macular degeneration (AMD) is primarily a genetic disorder (meaning that it runs in families) that results in damage and, ultimately, loss of cells critical for visual function of the macula.
+It is the most sensitive area of the retina and is critical to our daytime color vision.
+Age-related macular degeneration (AMD) is primarily a genetic disorder (meaning it runs in families) that results in damage and, ultimately, loss of cells critical for visual function of the macula.
 As retinal tissues begin to weaken and die, central vision loss occurs.
-Patients may experience a blurry, smudged or distorted area in the center of their vision.
+Patients may experience a blurry, smudged, or distorted area in the center of their vision.

 AMD is the leading cause of vision loss in the United States and other developed countries.
 Macular degeneration, fortunately, rarely causes total blindness because it does not often affect the peripheral vision.
 Risk factors include genetics, age, diet, smoking and, possibly, sunlight exposure.
 Regular eye exams are highly recommended to detect macular degeneration early and prevent permanent vision loss.
 Specific vitamin supplements may be recommended to reduce the risk of vision loss in certain individuals.
 Symptoms of macular degeneration include: